See below for: Art UK Shop FAQ

 When will I receive my order?

-Art Prints and Framed Prints are made to order so take a little while longer.
-Please allow 14 days in the UK and 28 days for international orders.
+Both framed and unframed art prints are made to order so take longer – please allow 14 days in the UK and 28 days for international orders.

 If you have a question about your order please email us at email@example.com